ajs17/memills/content/people/mills-edward-hallock-1819-family/features/me-mills.md

 <!--more-->

+The former location of the Mills store as it looks today, at 484 Brooktondale Road:

+{{% mefig "today/2021-08-07-484-Brooktondale-Road-looking-southwest" /%}}
+{{% mefig "today/2021-08-07-484-Brooktondale-Road-looking-southeast" /%}}

+The following event took place at a time when Emily was identified as "clerk" in E. H. Mills:

+{{% mefig "1897-03-18-ithaca-daily-journal" "400" /%}}

-It is really in Brookton where we get a sense of the family's finances through property deeds, reported estate information and the Mills store ledgers.
-The Mills likely always made a fairly modest, if stable, income from their small general stores.
+It is really in Brookton where we get a sense of the family's finances through property deeds, reported estate information and the Mills store sales journals.
+The Mills family likely always made a fairly modest, if stable, income from their small general stores.

-This event took place at a time when Emily was identified as "clerk" in E. H. Mills:

-{{% mefig "1897-03-18-ithaca-daily-journal" "300" /%}}
+{{% mefig "me-mills/1908-records-high-res" "800" /%}}

 *M. E. Mills* is listed as a "present merchant" in The Ithaca Daily Journal, 26 Aug 1909, pg 5, in an article "Early History of Brookton Village".